-Ultimately, letters should be from people who have worked with and who know the applicant well.
+Ultimately, letters should be solicited from people who have worked with and/or know the applicant well.
 People who will write the most informative and helpful letters about an applicant's suitability to enter medical school should be chosen.
 Please note: letters written by family members or close family friends will not be considered by the FSU COM Admissions Committee.

 Letters must be sent:

 - Electronically via AMCAS

-Scores from MCAT exams will only be considered if the score is no more than three years old at the time of matriculation.
+Scores from MCAT exams will only be considered if the score is no more than five years old at the time of matriculation.
 MCAT Scores from 2018 are the oldest scores that will be considered.

-Applicants are responsible for submitting transcripts from colleges and universities attended where coursework has been completed after their initial submission of the AMCAS application to the FSU College of Medicine Admissions Office.
+Applicants are responsible for submitting transcripts from colleges and universities attended where coursework has been completed after receiving an offer of acceptance.
+Before acceptance, all documents MUST be submitted through AMCAS.

 The Florida State University adheres to Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 (ADA) in prohibiting discrimination against any qualified person with a disability.
 While the Florida State University College of Medicine endorses the spirit and intent of these statutes, it also acknowledges that certain minimum technical standards must be present in candidates for admission to and graduation from medical school.
 Therefore, the College of Medicine has established technical standards for admission to and graduation from the MD program.

 It is the applicant's responsibility to ensure the submission of the primary AMCAS application and all secondary materials by the application deadline.
-Applicants will NOT be notified of missing documents.
+Applicants will NOT be notified of missing documents or pre-requisites.

 Decisions are based on the strength of the application, not the date in which the application is received.
 You may not hear back regarding the status of your application until after April 30 of the calendar year following the year you apply.